Pigeons as Unwelcome Neighbors

 Here are a few methods that are being used for getting rid of pigeons – none of them, as far as we know, have achieved absolute success:

 - Painting/spraying glue on the roof, window sills and overhanging ledges.
-This actually works for a while, but is not an easy task and has to be repeated because the glue dries up.
+This actually works for a while, but is not an easy task and you have to repeat the process because the glue dries up.
 This doesn’t hurt the pigeons too much.
 Their feathers get stuck to the glue and, we assume, it’s painful to pull away.
 Once they leave they don’t come back too quickly.
 This is something we have tried and it does work for a while.

 - Mechanical Hawks.
 There are simple robotic hawks and, apparently, there are flying mechanical hawks that have been used at airports to keep other birds away.
 This is a very expensive solution but maybe a fun hobby for some.